dblibaum/wc-folder/README.md

 Requires:

-ECSPY (for PSO)
+ECSPY (for PSO),
-PyRosetta (if you want to use it for getting sequence from PDB, which you don't) Biopython
+PyRosetta (if you want to use it for getting sequence from PDB, which you don't), Biopython,
-Pybel
+Pybel,
-PeptideBuilder
+PeptideBuilder,
-Numpy
+Numpy,
 MSMS (executables)

 Sorry.